Davey to take bus driving lesson in call to scrap fare cap rise | ITV News

-Davey to take bus driving lesson in call to scrap fare cap rise
+Davey to take bus driving lesson in Oxfordshire in call to scrap fare cap rise

 Sir Ed Davey will take a bus driving lesson as he launches a Lib Dem campaign calling for a Government U-turn on the rise of the bus fare cap.